 Note for all!
-This will be the only sample chapter of The Shadowed Sun I’ll post until after The Killing Moon comes out.
-That’s because subsequent chapters contain spoilers for TKM.
+This will be the only sample chapter of The Shadowed Sun I’ll post, because subsequent chapters contain spoilers for The Killing Moon.
 Sorry!

 Chapter 1: The Sharer’s Test

 There were two hundred and fifty-six places where a man could hide within his own flesh.
 The soldier dying beneath Hanani’s hands had fled to someplace deep.
 She had searched his heart and brain and gut, though the soul visited those organs less often than layfolk thought.
 She had examined his mouth and eyes, the latter with special care.
 At last, behind a lobe of his liver, she found his soul’s trail and followed it into a dream of shadowed ruins.